Hiphop602/beamed-roblox-accounts/README.md

 # beamed-roblox-accounts
-u need rbx accs? i got em for ya! just open the .exe and the cominations will show up.
+u need rbx accs? i got em for ya! just open the .exe and the combinations will show up.